Welcome! I’ve put together a helpful speaker wire gauge chart with all the wire size info you need.

 Why copper wire and copper clad aluminum (CCA) speaker wire are not the same

 Based on personal experience and my installation background, I think it’s important to share copper vs copper-clad aluminum (CCA) wire differences with you.
 Over time, copper has become more expensive, resulting in electrical and speaker wire being substituted with non-pure copper wire – without the manufacturers telling you honestly!

 The issue is that if you’re prepared you could be getting wire that’s not good enough for your audio system or even get ripped off!

 Why CCA wire isn’t as good as copper

-While copper wire simply a bunch of fine strands of real copper conductors, copper-clad aluminum wire uses aluminum wire cores surrounded by a very thin copper plating.
-From the outside you’ll see the copper finish and it looks the same…but it is NOT the same wire quality!
+While copper wire is simply a bunch of fine strands of real copper conductors, copper-clad aluminum wire uses aluminum wire cores surrounded by a very thin copper plating.
+From the outside, you’ll see the copper finish and it looks the same…but it is NOT the same wire quality!

 That’s because aluminum wire has 61% of the conductivity of compared to true copper wire.
 In other words, it has 39% more resistance to the electrical current that powers your speakers.
 This means that when comparing two equal size wires made of aluminum and copper, you don’t get the same performance.